wormple12/template-webpack-firebase-mui/README.md

 - Initial portfolio showcasing everything from Santanism to PC Builder, Spellcaster's Archive, Mapmaker Framework and the Unity Stealth Game to placeholders for eventual later projects like the Black Lemon Test Case.

-- Black Lemon Test Case for pc and mobile.

 - Spellcaster's Archive v2 as a Web App.

 - Spellcaster's Archive mobile helper.